Plant medicines in context of place and time

 Respecting Sacred Plant Medicines

-To engage with them meaningfully requires a certain orientation.
+To engage with them meaningfully requires a certain orientation and willingness for both humility and presence/awareness.

 Beyond Consumption

-In many modern contexts, plant medicines can be approached as experiences to seek out, or tools to use for personal growth.
+In many modern contexts, plant medicines can be approached as experiences to seek out, or tools to use for personal growth, in the same way we would take a pharmaceutical drug or read a book.

 While there can be value in this, it can also lead to a relationship that is extractive rather than reciprocal.

 Ceremony is not simply about ingesting a substance.
-It is about entering into a space of relationship — with the medicine, with the people present, and with oneself.
+It is about entering into a space of relationship — with the medicine, with the environment, with the people present, and with oneself.

 Respect begins with how we approach this.